 1.2.1 Objective [Guide 6, 7 {2.2a, b}]

 The project schedule is used to plan project time durations and control the interdependencies of all the activities needed to execute the project.
-The project manager employs a scheduling tool (i.e., Primavera, Fast Track, MS Project, etc.) that maintains the target schedule, supporting control milestones in the baseline, and the current schedule used to accumulate and report current schedule status.
+The project manager employs a scheduling tool (e.g.., Primavera, Fast Track, MS Project, etc.) that maintains the target schedule, supporting control milestones in the baseline, and the current schedule used to accumulate and report current schedule status.
 The project manager will ensure the development of a project procedure implementing the PPPL-EVMS requirements for project scheduling.

 1.2.2 Schedule Development [Guide 6, 7 {2.2a, b}]